 If you later take a job with one of the 437 LAPP employers who participate in the Plan, you'll be able to add new pensionable service to what you've already earned and increase your lifetime pension.

 Myth: My pension will be lost if I die before retirement.

 Fact: LAPP has very specific rules around what happens to your pension in this circumstance.
-If you are vested and pass away before retirement, and if you have a spouse or partner, he or she will have the choice of immediately starting a monthly LAPP pension for life or receiving a one-time payment based on the commuted value of the pension.
+If you are vested and pass away before retirement, and if you have a spouse or partner, they will have the choice of immediately starting a monthly LAPP pension for life or receiving a one-time payment based on the commuted value of the pension.
 If you do not have a spouse or partner, or your spouse or partner has signed a waiver, your chosen beneficiaries will be entitled to receive the one-time payment of the commuted value of the pension.